collabora/gst-python-ml/README.md

 1. LLMs
 1. serializing to Kafka server

-Different ML toolkits are supported via the `MLEngine` abstraction - we have nominal support for TensorFlow, LiteRT and OpenVINO, but all testing thus far has been done with PyTorch.
+ML toolkits are supported via the `MLEngine` abstraction - we have nominal support for TensorFlow, LiteRT and OpenVINO, but all testing thus far has been done with PyTorch.

 These elements will work with your distribution's GStreamer packages.
 They have been tested on Ubuntu 24 with GStreamer 1.24.

+## Python Version

+All elements work with the installed version of Python on Ubuntu 24 : 3.12

 ## Requirements